 In accordance with legislation, the former Potchefstroom University for Christian Higher Education (PU for CHE) and the University of North-West (UNW) merged, leading to the establishment of the North-West University (NWU).
 The former PU for CHE is now known as the Potchefstroom Campus of the NWU, or as the NWU Potchefstroom Campus.

-The NWU Rugby Institute is part of NWU Potchefstroom and Vaal Triangle Campuses.
+The NWU Rugby Institute is part of NWU Potchefstroom and Vanderbijlpark Campuses.
 The qualifications that you receive while you play at the NWU Rugby Institute are therefore based on fully accredited university courses.